tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 and then reuse them to attack the server.
 The server can defend against this attack by changing the secret value frequently, thus invalidating those cookies.
-If the server wishes that legitimate clients be able to handshake through the transition (e.g., they received a cookie with Secret 1 and then sent the second ClientHello after the server has changed to Secret 2), the server can have a limited window during which it accepts both secrets.  {{RFC7296}} suggests adding a key
+If the server wishes to allow legitimate clients to handshake through the transition (e.g., a client received a cookie with Secret 1 and then sent the second ClientHello after the server has changed to Secret 2), the server can have a limited window during which it accepts both secrets.  {{RFC7296}} suggests adding a key